 In connection with the review and approval of a Related Party Transaction, the Committee is to be provided with the pertinent details of the proposed Related Party Transaction, including the terms of the transaction, the business purpose of the transaction, and the perceived benefits or any detriments to Ocwen.
 In determining whether to approve a Related Party Transaction, the Committee evaluates whether the transaction is consistent with the interests of the Company and its shareholders.
 The Committee will prohibit any Related Party Transaction that the Committee determines to be inconsistent with the interests of the Company and its shareholders.
-In making this determination, the Committee may consider the following factors, as well as any others it deems appropriate, to the extent relevant to the transaction: (i) whether there are any alternatives to the Related Party Transaction to lead to an actual or apparent conflict of interest and any safeguards imposed to prevent such actual or apparent conflicts, (iv) the overall fairness of the Related Party Transaction to Ocwen and (v) any impact, positive or negative, on borrowers or mortgage loan investors.
-The Committee may request or require members of management to make certain modifications to a proposed Related Party Transaction prior to its approval of such Related Party Transactions meeting certain criteria, on the basis that all such transactions merit pre-approval under the standards described above.
+In making this determination, the Committee may consider the following factors, as well as any others it deems appropriate, to the extent relevant to the transaction: (i) whether there are any alternatives to the Related Party Transaction; (ii) whether the Related Party Transaction is on terms comparable to those available to third parties; (iii) the potential for the Related Party Transaction to lead to an actual or apparent conflict of interest and any safeguards imposed to prevent such actual or apparent conflicts, (iv) the overall fairness of the Related Party Transaction to Ocwen and (v) any impact, positive or negative, on borrowers or mortgage loan investors.
+The Committee may request or require members of management to make certain modifications to a proposed Related Party Transaction prior to its approval of such Related Party Transaction.
+In addition to pre-approving Related Party Transactions on a transaction-specific basis, the Committee may pre-approve categories of Related Party Transactions meeting certain criteria, on the basis that all such transactions merit pre-approval under the standards described above.